What is the Ten Movement?

 The Ten Movement was founded in 2013 to create a 100 percent no-kill nation for cats.
 Most people have heard that cats have nine lives.
 Together, we can give them one more.

 Ten is a nonprofit movement funded by The Joanie Bernard Foundation.
-It includes our partners: United Coalition for Animals Nonprofit Spay and Neuter Clinic (UCAN), Ohio Alleycat Resource (OAR), The League for Animal Welfare, Pets in Need, The Scratching Post, The Foundation Against Companion-Animal Euthanasia (FACE) and Shelter Outreach Services of Ohio.
+It includes our partners: United Coalition for Animals Nonprofit Spay and Neuter Clinic (UCAN), Ohio Alleycat Resource (OAR), SPCA Cincinnati, Cincinnati Animal CARE Humane Society, Humane Society of Greater Dayton, The League for Animal Welfare (LFAW), Save the Animals Foundation (STAF) and The Scratching Post.

 In 2012, the live-release rate (LRR) of shelter cats in Cincinnati was an unsettling 37 percent.
 That means only one out of three cats that entered a shelter would survive to adoption.
-Thanks to our partners and friends, we’ve seen the live-release rate grow and grow.
+Since then, we’ve seen the live-release rate continue to grow thanks to our partners and friends in Cincinnati, Dayton and Northern Kentucky.